 How a Good Story Changes Your Brain Chemistry

-I just read a study that investigated what happens to the brain when presented with a compelling narrative.
+I just read a study that looked at what happens in the brain when someone watches a good story unfold.

-One test group was shown a video that followed the narrative arc: exposition, incident, rising action, climax, falling action, and conclusion.
+One test group watched a film that followed a real narrative arc: setup, inciting incident, rising action, climax, resolution.

-The other group was shown the same characters, but an overview of the story, summarizing major points.
+The other group saw the same characters, but just an overview of the story, hitting the major points.

-As the story continued, their brains also produced oxytocin -- a chemical linked with empathy, bonding, and connection.
+As the story went on, their brains also produced oxytocin, a chemical tied to empathy, bonding, and connection.

-At Press Record Media, we believe telling stories through video is one of the most effective ways to connect with your audience.
-We've had the privilege of telling stories like Bill Hattan's, The Lodge, and the HubRTP topping out ceremony in Morrisville and have seen the high levels of engagement these videos bring in.
+At Press Record Media, we believe telling stories on film is one of the most effective ways to connect with your audience.
+We've had the privilege of telling stories like Bill Hattan's, The Lodge, and the HubRTP topping out ceremony in Morrisville, and we've seen firsthand how much people actually connect with these films.

-If you're interested in telling your brand's stories through video, we'd love to chat.
+If you're interested in telling your brand's story on film, we'd love to chat

 [ contact ]